“Oh, someone to be kind to in between the dark and the light. Oh, coming right behind you, swear I’m gonna find you, one of these nights.”

-I sang bits of it as I made some notes in my planner at the kitchen table with Alpha and Beta (my twins but not their real names), who were finishing their breakfast.
+I sang bits of it as I made some notes in my planner at the kitchen table with Alpha and Beta (my two youngest daughters—twins—but not their real names), who were finishing their breakfast.
 “Dad, is this song a 10?”
 Alpha asked.

 “It is.
 I love this, and it’s my favorite one by the Eagles.
 I remember the first time I heard it when I was your age.”
 I finished my coffee and motioned for them to clear the table.

 “It was hot, and the van did not have air-conditioning.
-I had my window rolled down and the warm air flowing dried the sweat on my right arm and shoulder, but my back was sticking to the cracked vinyl seat as was my ass in my Levis.
+I had my window rolled down and the warm air flowing dried the sweat on my right arm and shoulder, but my back was sticking to the cracked vinyl seat as was my ass in my Levi’s.
 The heat came up off the floorboard and radiated through my black canvas Converse, and I could feel the same from the metal roof with its thin lining.
 Sweat ran down my chest, stinging where I had started to sprout chest hair, and coursed along my neck, through the V of my back muscles and right into the seat of my jeans.
-As uncomfortable as that sounds, and it was, it was also something—the lack of air-conditioning—I was used to.
-As I watched the roadside race by, in the distance was a bare edge of fading sun with the coming night above purpling into a dark blue.
+As uncomfortable as that sounds—and it was—I was used to the lack of air-conditioning.
+I watched the roadside race by, in the distance was a bare edge of fading sun with the coming night above purpling into a dark blue.
 A sprinkling of stars quickly spread into a blanket of them as it became full dark.
 I saw a shooting star cut a path through the night sky as the static from the radio cleared, and I heard the DJ’s voice, swelling loud and steady, from the speaker, ‘Here’s something new for your Friday night… perfect for the start of your weekends.
 It’s One of These Nights by the Eagles.’

 I sat back as Alpha and Beta grinned at me.
 I asked them, “Do you know why I tell you these little stories and memories from when I was young?”